johnamdickson/portfolio-project-3/README.md

 - **threading**: used to enable multithreading operations used for loading screens.
 - **Code Institute PEP8 Linter**: used to perform check of Python code.
 - **Open Weather API** used to access weather forecast data for given coordinates.A one call subscription was made for this service which enables 1000 calls per day free before entering the payment tier.
+-**Keynote** use of eyedropper in colour pallette to select CSS theme colours.

 <br><a href="#contents">BACK TO CONTENTS 🔼</a>
 ## Testing